-Designed to introduce the student to the concept of the underwriting process.
 Students study how underwriters decide on the cost of the risk and price it accordingly.
 Actuarial science is studied in relationship to cost structure.
-Students gain knowledge in the underwriting process and understand how an offer is made to a prospective client by assessing and appraising the risk involved in the offer.
-Students use software in the finance lab to work on proposals based on statistical methods is assessing probability of loss.
-Students will work in teams on case studies to create underwriting scenarios using data and circumstances in real life situations in the pricing of insurance.
+Students learn how an offer is made to a prospective client by assessing and appraising the risk involved in the offer.
+Students will work on case studies to create underwriting scenarios using data and circumstances in real life situations in the pricing of insurance.
 The study of claims is designed to introduce students to the claims (property and liability) process, claims adjusting and extent of the companies' liability to the claimant.
-This course is designed to have the student understand the investigative nature of claims.
-Students also study the concept of depreciation, replacement costs and the cash value of assets using financial formulas that are industry/company specific.
 Special attention will be given to the two sides of claims, representation of the company and representation of the client (public adjustors).